-Broadway RUSH Tickets - Anyone RUSH and Broadway Ticket Lottery
+Broadway General RUSH Tickets & Broadway Ticket Lottery

-Guide to Broadway Show Ticket Discounts through Broadway RUSH and the Ticket Lotteries That Many Broadway Shows Provide
+Guide To Getting Discounted Broadway Show Tickets through Broadway RUSH and the Ticket Lotteries That Many Broadway Shows Provide

-With its roots from the Student RUSH tickets, General RUSH tickets (also known as Anyone RUSH) tickets were created In an effort by Broadway producers to make Broadway tickets more affordable for the less well off, build word-of-mouth for a show and to create and reward loyal fan bases.
+With its roots from the Student RUSH tickets, General RUSH tickets (also known as Anyone RUSH) tickets were created In an effort by Broadway producers to make Broadway tickets more affordable for the less well off, building word-of-mouth for a show and to create and reward loyal fan bases.

 First Come First Served

 General Rush tickets are usually "first come, first served".
 This means that if you plan ahead, you may need to get to the box office a few hours prior to it's opening Cash in usually the form you can pay in.

 Fans can show up at the theater box office first thing in the morning and buy Broadway show tickets (often the front row for just $25).

 Some less-popular Broadway shows distribute Anyone Rush tickets the old-fashioned way, too, by asking ticket buyers to arrive when the theater box office opens in the morning, or at a specific time during the day (we also detail these policies in our Broadway Discount Tickets Guide).

 Anyone Rush tickets are usually about $20-$25 each, but occasionally the tickets are up in the $30-$40 range.

 Remember that you are usually expected to pay for these discount tickets with cash, and often a photo ID is required, as they limit the total amount of discount tickets you can buy on any one day.